 - 250g Cherries, fresh

-- 1.5 tbsp Kirsch (or replace it with 2 tsp vanilla extract)(see note d below)
+- 1.5 tablespoon Kirsch (or replace it with 2 teaspoon vanilla extract)(see note d below)

 - 100ml Double Cream